-- (3) Customer due diligence is defined in chapter 1.2 of these regulations and guidelines. - (4) Chapter 3 of the AML Act provides on customer due diligence obligations. - (5) In accordance with chapter 3, section 1(2) of the AML Act, customer due diligence measures shall be observed throughout the course of the customer relationship on the basis of risk-based assessment. - (6) In order to comply with the obligation, the obliged agent shall have the policies and procedures referred to in chapter 2, section 3(2) of the AML Act in place, and they shall also include policies and procedures to concerning the risk-based assessment of the customer relationship. - (7) In accordance with chapter 3, section 1(2) of the AML Act, in assessing the money laundering and terrorist financing risks in a customer relationship, an obliged entity shall take into account the money laundering and terrorist financing risks relating to new and pre-existing customers, countries or geographic areas, as well as new, currently developed and already existing products, services, transactions, delivery channels and technologies (risk-based assessment). - (8) In accordance with chapter 3, section 1(4) of the AML Act, an obliged entity shall be able to demonstrate to the supervisory authority or a body appointed to supervise that their methods concerning customer due diligence and ongoing monitoring laid down in the AML Act are adequate in view of the risks of money laundering and terrorist financing. - (9) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+- (3) Customer due diligence is defined in chapter 1.2 of these regulations and guidelines. - (4) Chapter 3 of the AML Act provides on customer due diligence obligations. - (5) In accordance with chapter 3, section 1(2) of the AML Act, customer due diligence measures shall be observed throughout the course of the customer relationship on the basis of risk-based assessment. - (6) In order to comply with the obligation, the obliged agent shall have the policies and procedures referred to in chapter 2, section 3(2) of the AML Act in place, and they shall also include policies and procedures to concerning the risk-based assessment of the customer relationship.
+18 - (7) In accordance with chapter 3, section 1(2) of the AML Act, in assessing the money laundering and terrorist financing risks in a customer relationship, an obliged entity shall take into account the money laundering and terrorist financing risks relating to new and pre-existing customers, countries or geographic areas, as well as new, currently developed and already existing products, services, transactions, delivery channels and technologies (risk-based assessment). - (8) In accordance with chapter 3, section 1(4) of the AML Act, an obliged entity shall be able to demonstrate to the supervisory authority or a body appointed to supervise that their methods concerning customer due diligence and ongoing monitoring laid down in the AML Act are adequate in view of the risks of money laundering and terrorist financing. - (9) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, chapter 9, section 6(3) of the AML Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+(Issued on 11.6.2025, valid from 1.7.2025)

-For more details on the risk-based assessment of the customer relationship, see chapter 5.1.
+18 For more details on the risk-based assessment of the customer relationship, see chapter 5.1.